Starsea-cn/-/README.md

-# -
-a game can make student relax
+print('a game can make student relax!')